KitsunePie/AppErrorsTracking/README.md

 The above update is automatically triggered after the code `commit`.

-The specific update content can be viewed by clicking the text above and going to **Github Actions**.
+The specific update content can be viewed by clicking the text above and going to **GitHub Actions**.

 This update is automatically compiled and released by the open source process, **no guarantee of its stability**, so the released version is
 **for testing only**, and there is no special explanation or even the version may change or remain the same as the current stable version.